 Props also go to Amber Goldfarb as Carrie, a mysterious character who serves as great foil to the two male characters as she follows her own journey.

-Vicious Fun is terrific. momentum is lost somewhat when the action moves out of the bar location and it would’ve been better if it was kept in the one place, inventing more places to The ending is a delicious open book where we are left with the possibility of a sequel.
+Vicious Fun is terrific but the momentum is lost somewhat when the action moves out of the bar location.
+It would’ve been better if it was kept in the one place, inventing more places to hide and survive.
+However, the ending is a delicious open book where we are left with the possibility of a sequel.
 I, for one, would welcome it.

 Smart and, at times, side-splitting, this movie is destined to be a winner at midnight screeners.